 A service charge is the property of the restaurant, and the restaurant then pays hourly rates, commissions, and revenue share to employees, which are subject to wage-related taxes and are reported by the employer to the IRS.

 What are the benefits of a service charge model?

-The Government: Because taxes are paid on the service charge, state and local government benefits from increased tax revenue. $15 million gross sales creates $3 million in service charges and $300K goes to Washington State sales tax and $60K goes to B&O taxes.
+The Government: Because taxes are paid on the service charge, state and local governments benefit from increased tax revenue. $15 million gross sales creates $3 million in service charges: $300K goes to Washington State sales tax, and $60K goes to B&O taxes.

 Why don’t the percentages add up to 100%?